Ignorance Related Concepts - a Short Lexicon

 Roberts and Armitage (2008) developed the concept of ignorance economy that they advanced would be of particular interest for economists, managers, scientists, and policymakers.
 The authors argue that "the knowledge economy is one wherein the production and use of knowledge also imply the creation and exploitation of ignorance, for not only knowledge but also ignorance now play a main role in the formation of advanced global capitalism" (2008:345).
 Also see High (2012:122-123) in the context of social scientists engaging in the scientific ignorance economy (i.e., competing ignorance claims in grant review dynamics).

 See ignorance mobilization website and application in Gaudet and Czub (2012).
-Coined by Joanne Gaudet as complementary to the widely used 'knowledge mobilization' concept for the study of knowledge and ignorance practices in the sciences.
+Coined by Gaudet as complementary to the widely used 'knowledge mobilization' concept.

 Nescience - "absolute or intransitive ignorance" (Martin, 1985:24)